-- What is a protocol? - Set of rules (or conventions) that two (or more) peer entities obey in order to communicate - Elements of a protocol: - Syntax: the types of messages that can be exchanged, and the format of each message - Procedures (or rules): the set of rules that each entity must follow - E.g. what to do when receive a message of type X; what to do when a timer expires - Includes information and the meaning of messages and timing of events - Other parts: - Service provided to higher layer - Assumptions about environment and lower layers
+- What is a protocol? - Set of rules (or conventions) that two (or more) peer entities obey in order to communicate - Main elements of a protocol: - Syntax: the types of messages that can be exchanged, and the format of each message - Procedures (or rules): the set of rules that each entity must follow - E.g. what to do when receive a message of type X; what to do when a timer expires - Includes information and the meaning of messages and timing of events - Assumptions about operating environment